sjt-github/Hemberg-scRNA-seq-Course/docs/09-exprs-overview.md

 ## Introduction

-In this chapter we will continue to work with the filtered __blischak__ dataset produced in the previous chapter.
+In this chapter we will continue to work with the filtered `Tung` dataset produced in the previous chapter.
 We will explore different ways of visualizing the data to allow you to asses what happened to the expression matrix after the quality control step. [scater](https://github.com/davismcc/scater) package provides several very useful functions to simplify visualisation.

 One important aspect of single-cell RNA-seq is to control for batch effects.
 Batch effects are technical artefacts that are added to the samples during handling.
 For example, if two sets of samples were prepared in different labs or even on different days in the same lab, then we may observe greater similarities between the samples that were handled together.
 In the worst case scenario, batch effects may be [mistaken](http://f1000research.com/articles/4-121/v1) for true biological variation.
-The Blischak data allows us to explore these issues in a controlled manner since some of the salient aspects of how the samples were handled have been recorded.
+The `Tung` data allows us to explore these issues in a controlled manner since some of the salient aspects of how the samples were handled have been recorded.
 Ideally, we expect to see batches from the same individual grouping together and distinct groups corresponding to each individual.